t0mk/docker-s3/README.md

 # Docker S3 image

-This is an image which is capable of saving and restoring to/from S3.
+This is an image which is capable of saving and restoring various artifacts.
+It can save/load to/from to a local path, or S3.
 It can work with directories and with MySQL/Mariadb database dumps.
-There are 4 commands:
+There are commands:

-- save: make tarball from given directories on container fs, and upload it to a path in S3
+- save: make tarball from given directories on container fs and arbitrarily upload it to a path in S3
-- load: download tarball from path in S3 and extract it somewhere in the container fs
+- load: extract tarball in container fs.
+The tarball can come from path in S3, or from local file
-- savesql: dump databases from given mysql/mariadb url, put them to a tarball, and upload the tarball to S3
+- savesql: dump databases from given mysql/mariadb url, put them to a tarball, and arbitrarily upload the tarball to S3
-- loadsql: download tarball from path in S3 and load it to a mysql/mariadb server in given url
+- loadsql: load databases from a tarball to a Mysql/Mariadb. the tarball can come from S3 or local file
-- savesqlite: dump main database from given sqlite file, gzip it, and upload to S3
+- savesqlite: dump main database from given sqlite file, gzip it, and arbitrarily upload to S3
-- loadsqlite: donwload gzippped sqlite dump from S3 and load (".restore") it to given db
+- loadsqlite:load (".restore") gzippped sqlite dump from S3 or local path

 **Note**: If you do save/load, you probably want to include volumes from a service container.
 If you do saveqsl/loadsql, you probably want to link the db container, and/or pass proper location in DB_HOST.
 For loadsq/savesql, the database credentials and location are passed in environment variables `DB_USER:DB_PASS@DB_HOST:DB_PORT`.